 When talking about infections and parasites, the common reaction of a dog is to scratch the area.
 The scratching can cause inflammation and that makes the skin more susceptible to bacteria.

 Bacteria and viruses will harm your dog’s health and seem to cause more skin tags to appear, especially if your dog is not having baths regularly.
-A dirty environment is enough for a dog to start growing health issues, so keeping your house clean is always better for the overall health of your dog, even if we are not talking about skin tags on dogs anymore.
+A dirty environment is enough for a dog to start growing health issues, so keeping your house clean is always better for the overall health of your dog, even if we are not talking about skin tags anymore.

 The accumulation of molds in your house are as harmful as the accumulation of germs and bacteria.
 Chemicals that are harmful to insects like pesticides also shouldn’t be used next to your dog since they are harmful to humans as well, imagine dogs.